Curate DataFrames and AnnDatas¶

 !
 1 term is not validated: 'ENSGcorrupted'

-→ fix typo, remove non-existent value, or save term via .add_new_from_var_index()
+→ fix typos, remove non-existent values, or save terms via .add_new_from_var_index()

 False